krzkraw/matterbridge-hass/README.md

 This plugin allows you to expose the Home Assistant devices to Matter.

+It is the ideal companion of the official Matterbridge Home Assistant Add-on https://github.com/Luligu/matterbridge-home-assistant-addon.

 Features:

 - the plugin can run with Matterbridge running in the Matterbridge Official Add-on or outside Home Assistant.